needle-mirror/com.unity.xr.arsubsystems/Documentation~/environment-probe-subsystem.md

 - Automatic placement

-  Providing implementations can implement their own algorithms to choose how and where to place environment probes for the best-quality environment information.
+  Provider implementations can implement their own algorithms to choose how and where to place environment probes for the best-quality environment information.
 Automatic probe placement usually relies on key feature points detected in the real-world environment.
-The providing implementation is in full control of these automatic placement choices.
+The provider implementation is in full control of these automatic placement choices.

 Automatically placed environment probes offer a good overall set of environment information for real-world features.
-However, manually placing environment probes close to key virtual scene objects allow for a better environmental rendering quality of those objects.
+However, manually placing environment probes close to key virtual scene objects allows for a better environmental rendering quality of those objects.